What’s included

 Implementation

-• Abstract expression – an abstract class containing the method Interpret(context) (Expression)
+- Abstract expression – an abstract class containing the Interpret(context) (Expression) method

-• Terminal expression is a final expression, a descendant of an abstract expression (TerminalExpression)
+- A terminal expression is a final expression, a descendant of an abstract expression (TerminalExpression)

 C# Client Example